NUDelta/studio-api/README.md

    2. For development, use [ngrok](https://ngrok.com/) to tunnel into your localhost and provide your Slack application with the `BOT_EVENT_URL`.
 In production, use the URL or IP address to your server.

 ## Development
-1. Run `npm install` to download the necessary packages.
+1. Run `yarn` to download the necessary packages.
 2. Install [ngrok](https://ngrok.com/download).
-3. Run `npm run dev` to start the local Node.js application.
+3. Run `yarn run dev` to start the local Node.js application.
 4. In a separate tab, start MongoDB using `mongod --dbpath=<PATH_TO_DB>`.
 5. In another separate tab, start ngrok using `ngrok http <PORT_NUMBER>`.